-- James Harrison has found a time machine somewhere and turned back the clock 6 or 7 years last night.
-Sort of reminded me of his “coming out” party against Baltimore on Monday Night Football in November 2007, when he was named Defensive Player of the Week with 10 tackles and 3.5 sacks.
+- James Harrison has found a time machine somewhere and turned back the clock 6 or 7 years.
+His game last night reminded me of his “coming out” party against Baltimore on Monday Night Football in November 2007, when he was named Defensive Player of the Week with 10 tackles and 3.5 sacks.
 He didn’t play quite that well last night–just 4 tackles and 2 sacks.
 But not too bad for an “old and slow” guy.

 - Brad Wing and Shaun Suisham could be an excellent superhero duo/crime-fighting team.

-And the only things I can really find to bitch about this week:
+And the only things I can really find to complain about this week:

 - The Jacoby Jones return TD.
 Woof.
 Why were they kicking to him again?
 He was eight yards deep in the end zone and the Steelers let him run it all the way back.
 Where’s Tomlin’s slick dance moves when you need them?

 - Everyone in the stadium, on Twitter, and media guys blasting Tomlin for that “terrible” challenge.
 Turns out that Mike Tomlin, an NFL head coach, knows more about the rules than armchair coaches.
 Who would’ve thunk?!?!

 - Harbaugh calling a timeout late in the game.
 When even Al MIchaels is saying on the TV broadcast, “Harbaugh calls a timeout.
 For what reason, I have no idea.”–yeah, Harbaugh looks like a petulant child.